GRAEME DRENDEL: THE MESSENGERS

-Due to the COVID-19 pandemic and potential impact on the safety of our students, staff and wider community, in line with the latest advice from Government authorities, the Post Office Gallery is temporarily closed.
+Due to the COVID-19 pandemic and potential impact on the safety of our students, staff and wider community, in line with the latest advice from Government authorities, the Post Office Gallery exhibition by Graeme Drendel had to prematurely close and the Gallery program temporarily halted.
+We apologise for the inconvenience and disappointment caused to all our visitors.

 In Graeme Drendel’s first solo exhibition in Ballarat, Victoria, the renowned Australian artist presents his intriguing vignettes for which the artist is well known and celebrated – his subjects and characters on the one hand puzzling and perplexing and on the other mystical and surreal.